AVR-LibC 2.3.0

 Now we have a binary file.
 Can we do anything useful with it (besides put it into the processor?)
 The GNU Binutils suite is made up of many useful tools for manipulating object files that get generated.
 One tool is avr-objdump, which takes information from the object file and displays it in many useful ways.
 Typing the command by itself will cause it to list out its options.

 For instance, to get a feel of the application's size, the -h option can be used.
-The output of this option shows how much space is used in each of the sections (the .stab and .stabstr sections hold the debugging information and won't make it into the ROM file).
+The output of this option shows how much space is used in each of the output sections.
+The .comment, .note and .debug sections hold additional (debug) information and won't make it into the ROM file.

 An even more useful option is -S. This option disassembles the binary file and intersperses the source code in the output!
-This method is much better, in my opinion, than using the -S with the compiler because this listing includes routines from the libraries and the vector table contents.
+Such a listing includes routines pulled in from the libraries and the vector table contents.
 Also, all the "fix-ups" have been satisfied.
 In other words, the listing generated by this option reflects the actual code that the processor will run.

 $ avr-objdump -h -S demo.elf > demo.lst